 Solving employees’ behavioural health challenges effectively

-With remote working fast becoming the norm, depression, anxiety, and other mental health challenges are likely to increase due to lack of social contact, according to multiple expert studies.
-Adaptive leaders who prioritize mental health in their organizations will be the ones who attract and retain the best talent.
+With remote working fast becoming the norm, depression, anxiety, and other health issues are increasing fast due to lack of social contact, according to multiple expert studies.
+Empathetic and adaptive leaders who prioritize behavioural health as part of their talent strategy will be the ones who attract and retain the very best specialists and skilled workers.

-The mental and financial costs of social isolation
+Behavioural health: The financial costs of social isolation

-A recent Gartner CFO study reveals that 74% of those surveyed intend to shift some or all of their employees to remote work permanently.
-JP Morgan, Linklaters and Google are just a few of the high-profile global companies who have already done so.
-Yet while many organizations have the technology to move people to remote working, only a few have thought through the consequences for people’s mental health.
+A Gartner CFO study reveals that 74% of those surveyed intend to shift some or all of their employees to remote work permanently.
+JP Morgan, Linklaters, Google, and LinkedIn are just a few high-profile global companies that have already done so.
+Yet while many organizations have the technology to move people to remote working, only a few have thought through the consequences on people’s health and wellness.